15 September 2022

 Last night, we joined ElderTrek.
 Having previously cancelled this trip twice as per Covid, the third time is the charm and for this trip I invited my adventurous niece along (guess all those cancellations worked in her favor).
 We met our small group at a welcome dinner and learned more of our future travel through the Stans.
 It is a group of 7 like-minded Americans and one New Zealander born in Kansas.

 Early morning was spent stopping by Republic Square.
-The is in a busier, more modern part of the city and is an historical square with old government buildings, huge Mayor’s Office and flags, statues, and parade grounds.
+The is in a busier, more modern part of the city and is a historical square with old government buildings, huge Mayor’s Office and flags, statues, and parade grounds.
 So, are the green “apples” for peace an agricultural product or the cellphone?
-It is also the site of a past protest which got out of hand and burned some of the old government buildings like the old Presidential Residence.
+It is also the site of a past protest which got out of hand and burned some government buildings like the old Presidential Residence.
 Overlooking it all are tall, what I call, plain concrete Soviet efficiency apartments and buildings.
 Centerpiece is the impressive Golden Warrior obelisk honoring Kazakhstan’s independence.

 High atop the 91’ Independence Monument is the Golden Man representing the Kazakh people.
-This Saka warrior, who actually was a group of nomads coming from the region of Iran to people this area as early as the 2nd century BC, stands atop Aq Bars, a snow leopard and the symbol of the Tatars.
+This Saka warrior, who actually represents a group of nomads coming from the region of Iran to people this area as early as the 2nd century BC, stands atop Aq Bars, a snow leopard and the symbol of the Tatars.
 The statue is bronze, the designer based the warrior on the Saka noble buried with his hoard of gold sometime in the 2-3rd century BC.
 Surrounding this obelisk are several bronze statues and panels representing Kazakhstan’s historical events and people, including First President Nazabayev validating the Kazakh Constitution.

 St Nicholas Cathedral is a beautiful Russian Orthodox church with very traditional iconostasis, relics and icons.
 The ornate gold domes shine brightly in the sunshine.
 Built in 1909, the Cathedral was used as a stable for Bolshevik cavalry and later by the Soviet regime.

 It is dinner with the group.
 Horse meat and fish seem to be popular.
 Portions are large.
 The wine is passable and a developing industry.
-There would be a lot more to see in this city.
+There may be a lot more to see in this city.
 But it is time to escape the congestion, money changers (better than ATMs for small amounts of cash as a beer is only about 2000 Tenge or 4$), and smog.
 I look forward to the countryside and what those Silk Road adventurers travelled.

 We stop in the hotel lounge for a nightcap.
 Ladies enter, server points to the breakfast room.
 I point to bar.
 Gentleman server approaches.
 “Chai tea” He asks?
 “No, American.
 Wine please.”